hashgraph/hedera-hcs-sxc-java/README.md

 The choice of a plug-in architecture is to enable additional plugins to be developed without needing to change the projects that may later depend on them and so to offer extensibility with a choice of options.

 * lib-mirror-direct - plugin to enable the `hcs-sxc-lib` to subscribe to mirror notifications directly
-* lib-mirror-queue-artemis - plugin to enable the `hcs-sxc-lib` to subscribe to mirror notifications via an Artemis Message Queue (which receives messages via the `hcs-relay` component)
+* lib-mirror-queue-artemis - plugin to enable the `hcs-sxc-lib` to subscribe to mirror notifications via an Artemis Message Queue (which receives messages via the `hcs-sxc-relay` component)
 * lib-persistence-in-h2 - plug in to provide data persistence in a database (H2)
 * lib-persistence-in-memory - plug in to provide data persistence in memory